Banco de Previsión Social: History

 Uruguay was one of the first countries in Latin America to have a social security system.
 However, in its origins, it was a set of various retirement funds created between the end of the 19th century and the beginning of the 20th century: Caja Escolar (1896-1934), Caja Civil (1904-1934, 1948-1967), Caja Military (1911), Public Services Employees Fund (1919), Jockey Club Employees Fund (1923), Bank Employees Fund (1925), Industry and Commerce Fund (1928-1934, 1948-1967), and the Industry, Commerce and Public Services Fund (1934-1948).
 In 1919 an old age pension law was passed.
 Finally, the 1967 Constitution institutionalized the Banco de Previsión Social, which unified the most numerous savings banks in number of affiliates: Civil, Industry and Commerce, and Rural.

 During the civil-military dictatorship, the body was replaced by the General Directorate of Social Security through Institutional Act No. 9, of October 23, 1979.
-However, the institution would recover its previous name after the approval of Law No. ° 15,800, of January 17, 1989.
+However, the institution would recover its previous name after the approval of Law N° 15,800, of January 17, 1989.

+Activities

+According to the Law, BPS is responsible for the coordination of the state social welfare services and organisation of social security.
+It grants services, loans and benefits such as pensions, non-contributive old age allowances, family subsidies, disablity and care allowances, housing allowances, unemployment and sickness insurance.
+It collects and handle tributes such as the employee and business contributions to the social security system and the National Health Fund (FONASA).

+It keeps the work history registry and other records of its passive, active and contributing members, such as the active business registry jointly with the General Tax Directorate.
+It has the responsibility to propose laws relating to social security.
+It also has the attribution of being consulted regarding any project or initiative relating to social security.